Ready to Get Started?

 READ MORE>>

-BANKRUPTCY LAWS IN OHIO
+WHAT ARE BANKRUPTCY LAWS IN OHIO?

 If you do file for bankruptcy, almost every rule is governed by a clear set of federal laws that apply in every state.
 Except, of course, for the rules that govern whether you are eligible to file and what property you may get to keep—the rules that matter most to the person who is actually filing.
 Those rules are set by state law.
 Let’s take a quick look at Ohio’s special rules for eligibility and property exemptions.